 Anna Cope, Forensic Interviewer

 Anna Cope is a Forensic Interviewer for the Avon center.
 She has a Bachelor’s Degree from the Indiana University School of Social Work at IUPUI.
 Prior to coming to Susie’s Place in February 2016, Anna worked several years with the Indiana Department of Child Services, serving in both Marion and Hendricks County.
 While at DCS, Anna was a mentor and peer coach, assisting in training new family case managers.
 She successfully completed ChildFirst Arkansas in 2016.
 Anna has a passion for serving children in her community and surrounding areas.
 Anna enjoys working at Susie’s Place because she knows that every day she can help make a difference with the teams that she works with.

 Trisha Guinn, Lead Forensic Interviewer

-Trisha has spent ten years assisting children professionally, often in the area of child protection.
+Trisha has spent 15 years assisting children professionally, often in the area of child protection.
 She has worked with young children through Healthy Families, a preventative agency, as well as with adolescents and young adults while working as a counselor at a residential treatment facility with at-risk youth.

-Deb Keaton, Forensic Interviewer
+Kim Hawk, Forensic Interviewer

 Maria Larrison, Lead Child and Family Advocate

 Maria Larrison is our lead child and family advocate.
 Her core value is justice.
-She comes to us with many years of experience as a victim advocate.
-She graduated with honors, from Indiana Wesleyan University with her Bachelor of Science in Criminal Justice; attended the National Victim Assistance Academy; has her paralegal certification from IUPUI; and trained as a guardian ad litem from Kids’ Voice of Indiana.
+She comes to us with years of experience as a victim advocate.
+She graduated with honors, from Indiana Wesleyan University with her Bachelor of Science in Criminal Justice; attended the National Victim Assistance Academy; has her paralegal certification from IUPUI; and trained as a guardian ad litem through Kids’ Voice of Indiana.

 Charlotte Willian, Child and Family Advocate